The Book of Unknown Americans: Plot

 Arturo eventually loses his job and he is unable to find a new one.
 His new unemployment status causes him to lose his visa, and his non-visa status also affects his family's legal standing.
-They can no longer legally stay in the United States.
+They can no longer legally stay in the United States unless he finds another job quickly.

 Meanwhile, Quisqueya Solis, a prying neighbor who has also been the victim of assault, tells Alma that Mayor and Maribel were alone together kissing in a car.
 Quisqueya suggests, by pure speculation, that Mayor may have been taking advantage of Maribel.
 This news triggers Alma's trauma when she witnessed Garrett assaulting her daughter.
 She confronts Celia and bans Mayor from seeing her daughter.

 One day in March, after the first snowfall of the year, Mayor steals his father's new used car.
 He drives to Maribel's school and he helps her leave school grounds on false pretenses.
 They take a drive to the beach.
 When Maribel does not come home from school, Alma thinks Garrett may have kidnapped her and sexually assaulted her again.
 This concern leads her to tell her husband the truth about the Garrett Miller assault.

 Arturo is infuriated when he hears the news and decides to go to Garrett's house.
 When he arrives at Garrett's house he encounters Garrett's father, who is also enraged, and who points a gun at Arturo and then pulls the trigger.
 When Mayor and Maribel return home they learn that Arturo has been shot by Garrett's father.
 He dies at the hospital, and Alma decides to return home to Mexico shortly after.
 As a final gesture of friendship, Celia and her other neighbors donate money that Alma needs to transport Arturo's body back to Mexico.
+Alma believes Maribel is recovered as they fly back to Mexico.
+The novel ends with the first and last chapter that is written from Arturo's point of view.